Generic Name: sotalol (SOE-ta-lol)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); abnormally fast, slow, or irregular heartbeat; changes in vision; chest pain; decreased appetite; excessive thirst; fainting; numbness of an arm or leg; severe or persistent nausea, vomiting, or diarrhea; severe or persistent tiredness; severe stomach pain; shortness of breath; sudden leg pain; sudden, severe headache, vomiting, or dizziness; unusual sweating.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chest pain; fainting; fast or slow heartbeat; irregular heartbeat that is new or worse; severe or persistent dizziness or tiredness; shortness of breath; sudden, unexplained weight gain; swelling of the hands, ankles, legs, or feet; unusual sweating.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.